redeboer/BOSS_Gitbook/appendices/tips/README.md

 For working on `lxslc`, you will need to install this handy [SSH FS extension](https://marketplace.visualstudio.com/items?itemName=Kelvin.vscode-sshfs).
 This allows you to edit files in for instance your workarea and browse around in the file structure.
 There are a few steps that are useful to do at this stage:

-1. Create a SSH configuration.
+1. Create an SSH configuration.
 This specifies where the extension should find `lxslc`, your user name, the folder you want to access, etc. For this, you can use the graphical interface that comes along with the extension (have a look at the manual that comes along with it).
 You can later edit these configurations in the JSON file of the global settings (use `Ctrl+Shift+P` to search for and open "preferences open settings json").
-2.
+You can also add a path to your SSH key file (see below) so that you won't have to enter your log in details each time.
+2. In the bottom left of the left sidebar, right-click the configuration you just made and click "Connect as Workspace folder".
+You now have all your folders available in the Explorer sidebar and can edit files here nicely.
+3. Use "Save Workspace As..." under "File" to store the settings of this workspace and have the folder opened each time you open this Workspace.

+Unfortunately, this extension does not allow to use the full potential of VSCode, such as autocomplete and browsing through header files.
+VSCode has recently provided its own way of working through SSH, which does allow to use all functionality on the server.
+For now, it does not work for `lxslc`, but keep an eye on [Remote-SSH](https://code.visualstudio.com/docs/remote/ssh) for further developments.

+{% hint style="info" %}
+Use `Ctrl+\`` to open the integrated terminal and have it next to your code editor.
+{% endhint %}

 #### Other access to the IHEP server through SSH/SFTP